Augustus Ranch Meat Company Blog

 - Quarter beef share (around 110 pounds): 4-5 cubic feet

-As you can see, a standard home freezer attached to a refrigerator will be capable of handling an eighth beef share quite easily.
-You can likely make a quarter share fit as long as there is nothing else in the freezer and you don’t have a smaller unit.
+You can likely make a quarter share fit in a standard refrigerator/freezer combo as long as there is nothing else in the freezer and you don’t have a smaller than average unit.
 Once you get into half and whole beef shares, it’s a different game altogether.
 For a minimal investment, you can purchase a small chest freezer for $300, which will be capable of storing a half beef share.

 We would always recommend erring on the larger side because many things inevitably find their way into the freezer!
 Plus, with all the beef you will be cooking and enjoying, it probably makes sense to make extra and store it in the freezer for easy dinners during the week.